Timetree

 • About Timetree

-You’ve been there: you drop a message in the family WhatsApp about a birthday, someone else adds an appointment to Google Calendar, and before long nobody knows who’s supposed to be where.
-Timetree aims to solve that by combining a shared calendar with chat and to‑do lists.
-That way you don’t just see when something happens—you can talk it through right there.
+You know how it goes: you send a message in the family WhatsApp about a birthday, someone else schedules an appointment in Google Calendar, and before you know it, nobody knows who needs to be where.
+Timetree wants to solve that problem by combining a shared calendar with chat and to-do lists.
+This way, you not only see when something happens, but you can also discuss it directly.

 Timetree was founded by Yasuto Fukagawa, Cha Jin Park, and Shunichi Matsuda.
-The trio saw a gap in the market: most calendar apps were built for individual use, while plenty of people actually wanted to coordinate their schedule with others.
-In 2016 Hiroshi Kono joined as CTO, strengthening the technical foundation even further.
+The trio saw a gap in the market: existing calendar apps were mainly focused on individual use, while many people wanted to share their planning with others.
+In 2016, Hiroshi Kono strengthened the team as CTO, further building out the technical foundation.

-The app grew especially fast in Japan, where Timetree has become the most popular shared calendar.
-That success didn’t go unnoticed: in 2015 the app won the “App Store Best of 2015” award.
-Since then, Timetree has been expanding in the US and Europe.
-In early 2025, telecom company SK Telecom made a strategic investment to speed up AI integration, which shows the company is serious about pushing further growth.
+The app grew especially fast in Japan, where Timetree is now the most popular shared calendar.
+That success didn’t go unnoticed: in 2015, the app won the ‘App Store Best of 2015’ award.
+Since then, Timetree has also been expanding in the US and Europe.
+In early 2025, telecom company SK Telecom made a strategic investment to accelerate AI integration, indicating that the company is seriously committed to further growth.

 Who is Timetree for?

-Timetree is aimed at people who want to share a calendar with others and communicate about it directly.
-Families use it to keep track of appointments, school breaks, and sports practices.
-Couples use it to plan dates and household tasks.
+Timetree is aimed at people who want to share their calendar with others and communicate about it directly.
+Families use it to keep track of appointments, school vacations, and sports practices.
+Couples plan dates and household tasks with it.
 Friend groups organize outings and parties.
-Small teams can use it too, as long as you don’t need complex project‑management features.
+Small teams can also work with it, as long as you don’t need complex project management features.

-The app is less suitable for large organizations.
-It lacks things like detailed permissions and roles, integrations with enterprise software, and advanced reporting.
-And for complex projects with dependencies and milestones, you’re better off with specialized tools.
-Timetree keeps things intentionally simple and social, which is exactly what many users like about it.
+The app is less suitable for large enterprises.
+It lacks features such as extensive rights and roles, integrations with business software, and advanced reporting.
+For complex projects with dependencies and milestones, you’re better off looking at specialized tools.
+Timetree deliberately keeps it simple and social, which is precisely its strength for many users.

 What can Timetree do?

-The free version of Timetree already offers plenty of functionality.
-You can create unlimited shared calendars, chat inside events, share memos and to‑do lists, and sync your calendar with Google, Apple, or Outlook.
-For adding files and photos to events, removing ads, and using a vertical view, you’ll need a Premium subscription.
+The free version of Timetree already offers a lot of functionality.
+You can create unlimited shared calendars, chat within events, share memos and to-do lists, and sync your calendar with Google, Apple, or Outlook.
+To add files and photos to appointments, remove ads, and get a vertical view, you need a Premium subscription.

-• Chat per event: No need for separate WhatsApp groups anymore.
-Talk directly within an event about details like who’s driving or what everyone should bring.
+• Chat per event: No more separate WhatsApp groups needed.
+Talk directly about the details of an appointment, like who’s driving or what everyone is bringing.

-• Shared memos and to‑dos: Write down important info in a calendar (for example, WiFi passwords for a trip) or make lists everyone can check off.
+• Shared memos and to-dos: Note important info for a calendar (for example, WiFi passwords for a vacation) or create lists that everyone can check off.

-• Sync with external calendars: Import your Google Calendar, Apple Calendar, or Outlook so you can see all your appointments in one place.
-Changes sync automatically.
+• Synchronization with external calendars: Import your Google Calendar, Apple Calendar, or Outlook so you see all your appointments in one place.
+Changes synchronize automatically.

 • Widgets for your home screen: See your upcoming appointments without opening the app.
-Useful for a quick overview.
+Handy for a quick overview.

-• Virtual members: Add pets, kids without a phone, or even objects (like the car) as members so you can track their schedules too.
+• Virtual members: Add pets, children without their own phone, or even objects (like the car) as a member.
+This way you can also track their schedule.

-• Attach files and photos: Upload documents, tickets, or photos to an event.
-It saves the hassle of separate emails or chats.
+• Attach files and photos: Upload documents, tickets, or photos to an appointment.
+This saves hassle with separate emails or chats.

 What does Timetree cost?

-Timetree has a free version you can use without limits.
-You can add as many calendars and members as you want, and all basic features are included.
-The trade‑off is that you’ll see ads in the app.
+Timetree has a free version that can be used without limits.
+You can add as many calendars and members as you want, and all basic features are available.
+The downside: you see ads in the app.

-Premium costs you 4.49 dollars per month or 44.99 dollars per year (which comes out to 3.75 dollars per month).
-That removes the ads and gives you access to extra features like file attachments and a vertical view of your calendar.
+For Premium, you pay 4,49 dollars per month or 44,99 dollars per year (which comes to 3,75 dollars per month).
+This removes the ads and gives you access to extra features like file attachments and a vertical view of your calendar.
 New users can try Premium free for 30 days.

-The price is higher than many competitors, especially considering you mostly use it alongside your existing calendar app.
-For a family or group that collaborates a lot, it might be worth the cost, but for occasional use the free version is usually enough.
+The price is higher than many competitors, especially when you consider that you mainly use it alongside your existing calendar app.
+For a family or group that works together intensively, it can be worth the investment, but for occasional use, the free version is often sufficient.

-The free version shows a surprising number of ads.
-Users say they’re distracting and sometimes block the screen.
-If you use the app daily, that can get annoying.
+The free version contains a lot of ads.
+Users complain that they are disruptive and regularly block the screen.
+If you use the app daily, that can become annoying.

-Widgets on iOS don’t always behave reliably.
-Sometimes they stay blank or don’t refresh on their own.
-You then have to open the app to see your calendar, which defeats the purpose of having a widget.
+Widgets on iOS don’t always work reliably.
+Sometimes they remain empty or don’t load automatically.
+You then have to open the app to see your calendar, which defeats the purpose of a widget.

-Syncing between devices isn’t always instant.
-Changes you make on your phone sometimes take a few minutes to show up on your tablet or laptop.
-That’s inconvenient when you’re dealing with time‑sensitive events.
+Synchronization between devices doesn’t always happen immediately.
+Changes you make on your phone sometimes only appear after a few minutes on your tablet or laptop.
+For appointments that need to be quick, that’s inconvenient.

-Recurring events have limited options.
-You can’t set something to happen every second Tuesday of the month or have an event repeat until a specific date.
-For complex repeats, you have to create separate events manually.
+Recurring appointments have limited options.
+You can’t set something to happen every second Tuesday of the month, or have an event repeat until a specific date.
+For complex recurrences, you have to manually create separate appointments.

 Timetree alternatives

-Timetree isn’t the only app for shared calendars.
-Depending on what you need, there are alternatives that might fit your situation better.
+Timetree is not the only app for shared calendars.
+Depending on what you’re looking for, there are alternatives that might fit your situation better.

-• Google Calendar: Choose this if you’re already deep in the Google ecosystem and you care about tighter integration with Gmail, Meet, and Drive.
-It has fewer social features than Timetree.
+• Google Calendar: Choose this if you’re already fully in the Google ecosystem and deeper integration with Gmail, Meet, and Drive is important.
+Fewer social features than Timetree.

-• Cozi Family Organizer: Ideal if you want to manage recipes and shopping lists alongside your calendar.
-It’s specifically geared toward families with kids.
+• Cozi Family Organizer: Ideal if you want to manage recipes and shopping lists in addition to a calendar.
+Specifically aimed at families with children.

-• Teamup: Useful for scheduling work shifts or shared facilities.
-It’s more business‑oriented, and you don’t need an account to view calendars.
-Less suited for personal use.
+• Teamup: Suitable for scheduling work shifts or facilities.
+More business-oriented and you don’t need an account to view calendars.
+Less suitable for personal use.

 Frequently asked questions